Explore Cheddar

 Frequently asked questions

-The Cheddar Gorge (England's largest gorge), Cheddar cheese (the world's most copied cheese, made here since the 12th century), Gough's Cave (with the 9,000-year-old Cheddar Man), and a Somerset village of world-famous natural and culinary significance Roam surfaces the hidden gems that make Cheddar worth exploring.
+Cheddar is a place in Somerset known for the Cheddar Gorge (England's largest gorge), Cheddar cheese (the world's most copied cheese, made here since the 12th century), Gough's Cave (with the 9,000-year-old Cheddar Man), and a Somerset village of world-famous natural and culinary significance.
+Cheddar Gorge was carved by meltwater at the end of the last Ice Age.
+The population is around 5,500.

-Yes — Roam is live in Cheddar and across Somerset.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Cheddar and across Somerset.
+It is available on iOS and Android.